-Take one leaf and add three tablespoons or so of the meat mixture.
+Take one leaf and add three tablespoons or so of the mixture.
 You can place the meat along the spine of the stem or perpendicular to the stem, the cabbage leaf will roll both ways.
 Tuck in the top and bottom ends first and then roll the leaf around the meat.
 It’s okay if a little bit of meat is still visible.
 Place the roll seam side down in the pan.

 Repeat for all the rolls.

 Add Braising Liquid and Bake